S1nScripts/s1n_npcplacer/README.md

 If you have any suggestions or found a bug, please create an issue.

 ## 🎨 Customization
-The mod is fully customizable, so you can make it your own!
+The script is fully customizable, so you can make it your own!

-## 🙌 Special Thanks
-A big thanks to everyone who helped make this mod possible.

-## 📜 License
-This mod is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## 🚀 Let's Get Started!
-Start bringing your game world to life with this NPC mod! 😃